 It was a great dining room but we started to use it more as a homework station, just to use it.
 My side gigs and work-from-home projects needed space.
 This room was eyed as a room with a future new purpose and a whole new look!

-I was unsure of the color so I posted my two runner up colors on social media.
+I was unsure of the color to chose so I posted my two runner-up colors on social media.
 (I thought it was smart to hide decent size paint samples behind the curtain panel.
-Check out my paint sample post to see where else you can hide decent-sized paint samples while trying to decide on specific colors)!
+Check out my paint sample post to see how you can hide decent-sized paint samples while trying to decide on specific colors)!

-This isn’t our forever home.
-I was concerned about being able to sell the house (years down the road, neighbors, don’t worry!) if we changed the dining room to an office.
-It’s the room you see right from the front door.
+This isn't our forever home.
+I was concerned about being able to sell the house (years down the road, neighbors, don't worry!) if we changed the dining room to an office.
+It's the room you see right from the front door.
 Solved that problem by having cabinets where I had my china hutch and a table/desk where a dining room table would traditionally be.
 It still would allow people looking at my home to envision the dining table.
 I think it would show the versatility of what this room can be.
 I don't even know if there is a future for a formal dining room.
 What do you think?